14 tips to be more productive at work and in your private life

 We have previously mentioned sleep as an important factor to have the energy needed to accomplish all your most vital projects.

-Food is another essential aspect to be productive throughout your day, at work and in your private life.
+Food is another essential aspect of being productive throughout your day, at work, and in your private life.

 In addition, Whitney (2008) shows that the use and promotion of physical activity in the workplace can increase an individual’s ability to develop intrinsic motivation to mitigate the effects of stress and ensure durability to increase productivity and reduce presenteeism.